-Sellers figure in a strong market, why should they accept an offer based on a buyer that has a house to sell, and who knows if the buyers are realistic, will price it to sell, and will do all the right things to market and sell it quickly.
+Sellers figure in a strong market, why should they accept an offer based on a buyer that has a house to sell.
+Who knows if the buyers are realistic, will price it to sell, and will do all the right things to market and sell it quickly.
 So sellers wait to get a non-contingent offer, because they know one will come along soon enough.

 I get asked if bridge loans exist so that they can get the equity out of their current home to use as a down payment on the new home they want.
-A bridge loan is a loan made based on the equity in the current property owned, that will give the buyer the cash to buy a new home without selling it.
+A bridge loan is a loan made based on the equity in the current property owned.
+This will give the buyer the cash to buy a new home without selling it.
 I don’t know anyone doing bridge loans anymore, but you can possibly get a home equity line on your current home.
 But there are two problems with that:

-1. Banks lending money for home equity loans want to know you plan to stay in the property, and that you will use the money for renovations, investment, etc. If you said you were going to sell the home soon, and only wanted the money temporarily, they would know they were being used as a bridge loan, and would deny the loan.
-It takes a lot of effort and money to originate, process and setup a new loan.
+1. Banks lending money for home equity loans want to know you plan to stay in the property.
+They expect you will use the money for renovations, investment, etc. If you said you were going to sell the home soon and only wanted the money temporarily, they would know they were being used as a bridge loan.
+And they would deny the loan.
+It takes a lot of effort and money to originate, process, and setup a new loan.
 So to have it paid off in a few months, as a bridge loan would be, is of no use to a bank.
 There is no profit in offering short term financing.